 Ask yourself why you feel the need to control what your ex is doing and work through accepting the fact that your ex will handle situations differently than you, and you won’t like it.

 It can be helpful to stop communicating with your children when they’re at their other parent’s house.
-If you know they’re physically safe, then putting the control back into God’s hands and letting your kids enjoy their time with father is in everyone’s best interest.
+If you know they’re physically safe, then putting the control back into God’s hands and letting your kids enjoy their time with their father is in everyone’s best interest.

 Imagine for a moment how it would feel if your kids were always in contact and reporting back to their dad when they were with you?